Rules 1.0 – 4.2

 A registered player may move from one team or club to another by submitting a transfer request to the Administrator and paying an additional player registration fee.
 The Transfer is considered effective when (1) the player has been removed from his old team’s roster, and (2) the player has been added to the new team’s roster.
-Approval is not required from the old team’s Captain, provided that (a) the player does not have any outstanding fines or team dues, and (b) the Registrar (Administrator) shall provide notice of the transfer to said Captain.
+The Administrator shall notify the Captain of the transferor team in advance of any transfer.
+Transfer shall not be approved if the player owes fines or team dues.

 a.
 From the beginning of the season until the end of February a player may change teams without delay once provided all of the proper procedures have been followed.
 A player who changes teams a second time during this interval is not eligible to play in the next four games played by the new team.